Devs-Squad1/Devs-Squad1/README.md

 #### I am a Front-end Developer.
-I am a professional freelancer with two years of experience.
+I am a professional freelancer with three years of experience.
 I work in Fiverr.
 I like to work with new people.
 And also I like to take new challenge.
 I am very keen to get acquainted with the latest technology.
 I never compromise with my work.
 Because it carries my identity.

 Skills:  HTML / CSS/ BOOTSTRAP/ JQUERY/ REACT JS/ JAVASCRIPT/ FIREBASE/ MONGO DB/ NODE JS.